Benedict-Kpaduwa/Frontend-Test/README.md

 ## Features

-- **Login Form**: Users can log in using a predefined email and password.
+- **Login Form**: Users can log in using a predefined email and password namely "benedictkpaduwa@gmail.com" and "password123".
 - **Transaction History**: After logging in, users can view a list of transactions.

 ## Prerequisites